 Nancy Hill is a retired academic librarian and unretired history buff.
 She's fairly new to Harrodsburg and is enjoying learning about local history.
 She serves as the cataloging librarian in the Research Library.
 Contact her at firstname.lastname@example.org

 James Botts teaches History at the Jessamine County High School.
 He's bringing new ideas and connections to the HHS and encouraging our use of the latest technology.
-He joined the Board in 2020/21 and is our candidate for the VP position for 2021/22.
+He joined the Board in 2020/21 and is now our Vice President.

 Jan Rafert moved to the Mercer County area after a career in zoos, including some years as curator of primates and small mammals at the Milwaukee County Zoo.
-He has served for three years as Secretary of the HHS, and will be renewing his term.
+He is serving his second three year term as Secretary of the HHS.

 Bonnie Moore has held several offices in the HHS and is currently a volunteer in the Research Library.
 She has been involved in reenactments and has portrayed several local characters.
 Her local knowledge is invaluable to researchers.